-Built near the end of the Civil War to guard the Columbia River from rogue Confederate ships, Fort Stevens is now an 11 square-mile state park that is rich in history.
+Built near the end of the Civil War to guard the Columbia River from rogue Confederate ships, Fort Stevens is now an 11-square-mile state park that is rich in history.
 You can explore everything from a military museum to the shipwreck of the Peter Iredale and also watch Civil War re-enactments.
 This is a must for history buffs of all ages.

 Best Oregon Coast hike: Cape Perpetua (Yachats, Central Coast)

 Picking a best hike on the Oregon Coast is similar to picking a favorite color of M&Ms (by the way, blue is the best).
 The coast hike that stands out to me as iconic is Cape Perpetua Scenic Area.
-You can explore tide pools, watch for whales, enjoy the power of a winter storm, hunt for agates and floats in the most natural setting.
+You can explore tide pools, watch for whales, enjoy the power of a winter storm, and hunt for agates and floats in the most natural setting.

 Best hike among the tallest peaks: South Sister (Central Oregon)

 No matter where you are in Oregon, you can’t help but notice the Cascade Range.
 Many of the peaks can be climbed, but none should be attempted without taking the proper precautions and without being fully prepared.
-With that said, the third highest peak in Oregon is South Sister and there is a trail to the top.
+With that said, the third-highest peak in Oregon is South Sister, and there is a trail to the top.
 You can hike to the top in a day or hike up to the meadow, camp and summit the next day.
 You don’t need technical climbing gear, just a lot of perseverance, water, snacks and a clear weather outlook.
 From the top you can see 360 degrees of Oregon.
 When I made it to the top for the first time, I applauded myself for defeating the voice in my head that kept telling me it was too hard.

 Best multi-day hike: Three Sisters Loop (Central Oregon)